Last Updated on

 I bought more than 30 properties last year, and I bought all of them below market value.
 I bought houses to flip and properties to hold as rentals.
 One of the greatest advantages of real estate is that you can buy it for less than it is worth.
 Every piece of property is different.
 Real estate is hard to value, and each seller has different motivations.
 That creates opportunities to get great deals on real estate.
 There are many different ways to buy houses below market, and here are some tips to get you started.

-How To Purchase Property Below Fair Market Value
+10 Tips for Buying Real Estate Property Below Fair Market Value

 1. Do not ignore the MLS

 MLS stands for multiple listing service and is primarily where real estate agents list homes for sale.
 Many investors will tell you it is impossible to find deals on the MLS, That is not true.
 I bought many houses from the MLS every year, and there are deals there if you know how to find them.

 2. Learn your market like no one else

 The key to getting a great deal is knowing what a great deal is.
 A lot of people assume every house that is listed for sale by owner or that is a bank foreclosure is a great deal.
 They type of sale does not determine the deal: the price of the home determines the deal.
 The more you learn market prices and what a great deal is, the better off you will be.

 When I buy houses from the MLS or from any other source, I am willing to make decisions very quickly.
 If I need to wait a few days to think about it, or if I need to bring my contractor through the house to get a bid, or if I have an agent who can’t show me the house for three days, I will miss out on the deal.
 You must be willing to act quickly and decisively.

 4. Don’t be afraid to network